bloominstituteoftechnology/Intro-Python-II/README.md

 * Add two-word commands to the parser
 * Add the `get` and `drop` commands to the parser

-## Instructions
+## Specification

-This is in `src/adv/`.
-Check it out!
+The `/src` directory contains the files `adv.py`, which is where the main logic for the entire game should live, `room.py`, which will contain the definition of the Room class, and `player.py`, which will contain the definition of the Player class.

-* Put the Room class in room.py based on what you see in `adv.py`.
+* Put the Room class in `room.py` based on what you see in `adv.py`.

 * Put the Player class in `player.py`.